HUBioDataLab/CROssBARv2-KG/README.md

 ## Adapter Usage

-On top of modular design of the framework, we devised adapters object oriented manner.
+On top of modular design of the framework, we devised adapters object-oriented manner.
 We showed how to create nodes and interaction types from adapters with enum classes, what information provided in the data sources can be used as node/edge attributes, and paved the way for using them in a configurable way.

 To achieve this, we use **enum classes** to standardize the creation of node and edge types, properties, and labels.
 With these enums, each adapter can be flexibly configured to determine exactly what data it retrieves and how it is represented.
 This design offers a structured, modular, and consistent approach to managing different data sources within the KG.